beforethesurge/beforethesurge.com/_posts/2024-09-17-network-troubleshooting.md

 9.  **Contact ISP**
     - If all else fails, contact the Internet Service Provider (ISP) to check for outages or issues on their end.

-#### Bear in mind, these are general tips, not absolutes (be willing to stray off from the exact steps and think outside the box, but is a good start)
+#### Bear in mind, these are general tips, not absolutes (be willing to stray off from the exact steps and think outside the box, but it's a good start)